DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <br />

 **What technology will I need?**<br />
 You will need to fill out the survey on a smartphone or computer.
-You will also need access to WiFi, as well as a working phone number and email address.
+You will also need access to internet, as well as a working phone number and email address.
 <br />
 <br />